notiz-dev/notiz/content/blog/firebase-hosting-preview-deploy.md

 "scully:ci": "scully -- --host='0.0.0.0' --scanRoutes --serverTimeout=60000",
 ```

-If you want to deploy to the live channel for merged Pull Request answer with **yes** and enter your branch name for the live channel for example `main`.
+If you like to deploy to live channel on merged Pull Request answer with **yes** and enter your branch name for the live channel for example `main`.

 ## GitHub Workflow